 - Preheat the oven to 375.

-- Heat 2 tablespoons of the oil or lard in a saute pan until nearly smoking.
+- Heat 1 tablespoon of the oil or lard in a saute pan until nearly smoking.
 Add the porcini and cook over medium-high heat until browned and caramelized, stirring occasionally, about 5 minutes.
 Remove the porcini from the pan and season with a pinch of salt and pepper, then add the remaining tablespoon of oil and saute the onion and garlic on medium-low heat, or until translucent and completely cooked through.

-- Add the porcini and any juice they’re given off back to the pan with the onions, add the fresh thyme, then add the two tablespoons of butter and heat to melt.
+- Add the porcini and any juice they're given off back to the pan with the onions, add the fresh thyme, then add the tablespoon of butter and heat to melt.
 Stir in the nutmeg and flour and cook for a couple more minutes, stirring occasionally to remove the raw flavor from the flour.
 De-glaze the pan with the wine, then stir in the sour cream and cheeses.
 Double check the seasoning for salt and pepper, and adjust if needed.

 - At this point the mixture should be thick and creamy, with a consistency a bit thicker than cream sauce.
 Transfer the mixture to an oven safe casserole and bake until bubbly and browned, about 15 minutes depending on if you have a convection oven or not.
 Allow the julienne to cool for 5-10 minutes before serving.